Collectivization in the Polish People's Republic: High pressure

 In 1952, after special privileges were introduced for collective farms, the number of such establishments grew.
 A year later there were 7,800 collective farms, which occupied 6.7% of the arable land in Poland.
 In 1955 the number of such farms reached 9,800, covering 9.2% of Poland’s arable land, with 205,000 farmers.
 An average collective farm in Poland employed approximately 20 people and covered 80 hectares, with 65 livestock.
 In comparison to privately owned farms, productivity at collective farms was low.
 In 1949 State Agricultural Farms, or PGRs (Państwowe Gospodarstwo Rolne) were created.
 In course of time these farms came to control approximately 10% of Poland’s arable land.
 Like collective farms, the PGRs were inefficient, with low productivity.

 Polish farmers fiercely resisted collectivization.
 In some cases, they cut down forests that were marked for nationalization.
 According to sources, peasants feared collectivization more than a hypothetical future World War Three, hoping that such a war would help them to keep their land.
 However, a number of poor peasants, influenced by official propaganda, supported the changes, hoping that their quality of life would improve.
 Collectivization was more widespread in the so-called Recovered Territories, where settlers were not emotionally connected to the land.
 Collectivization and persecution of private farmers, on whom quotas were enforced, led to a collapse of Polish agricultural production after 1950, and a large-scale exodus of villagers.
 Furthermore, government planners decided that the national budget would favor financing heavy industry at the expense of agriculture.
 As a result, farms experienced shortages of fertilizers, pesticides, machinery and tools.
 Official propaganda blamed "Western imperialists", "saboteurs" and kulaks for these problems.
+One of the main factors determining the weakness of the socialist economy was the phenomenon of hidden unemployment, which means excessive employment in industrial plants in relation to needs.